BTG Pactual raises $1.96 billion in Brazil IPO

 ($1 = 1.88 Brazilian reais)

-Additional reporting by Aluísio Alves in São Paulo and Joan Magee in New York; Editing by Todd Benson, Dave Zimmerman, M.D.
-Golan and Bernard Orr
+Additional reporting by Aluísio Alves in São Paulo and Joan Magee in New York; Editing by Bernard Orr and Muralikumar Anantharaman